We make intuitive decisions every day.

 It is financially damaging to hold onto a high-interest credit card debt while setting aside money for that luxury vacation.

-Instead of running a debt due to a trip, you can choose cheaper accommodations and less costly transportation
+Instead of running a debt due to a trip, you can choose cheaper accommodations and less costly transportations.

 And still have the best holiday ever.